jmyounker/spunge/README.md

 Preserving Old Files
 --------------------

-`Spunge` can preserve the original file using the `--suffix` option.
+`Spunge` can preserve the original file using the `--backup` option.

 ```
 > echo "foo" > /tmp/data.txt